General bounds on electronic shot noise in the absence of currents

-More concretely, we study a two-terminal conductor as sketched at the bottom of Fig.~\ref{fig:sketch}.
+Here, we study a generic two-terminal conductor as sketched at the bottom of Fig.~\ref{fig:sketch}, {using scattering theory}.
 The energy dependence of the conductor's transmission probability goes along with a combination of $\Delta \mu$ and $\Delta T$ fulfilling the requirement of a vanishing current.
-Considering a temperature bias $\Delta T$, the voltage required to have zero charge current is the thermovoltage $\Delta\mu=\Delta\mu_I$, which naturally develops in a thermoelectric system under open-circuit conditions.
-Alternatively, it is possible to completely suppress the heat current into one of the terminals, despite heat is generally generated at nonequilibrium.
+Considering a temperature bias $\Delta T$, the voltage required for zero charge current is the thermovoltage $\Delta\mu=\Delta\mu_I$, which naturally develops in a thermoelectric system under open-circuit conditions.
+Alternatively, it is possible to completely suppress the heat current into one of the terminals, despite heat being generally generated at nonequilibrium.
 For a given temperature bias, this suppression always requires the presence of a non-vanishing heat thermovoltage $\muJ$.
 In both situations, we find the corresponding shot noise to persist; we refer to this as the \textit{zero-current shot noise} in the following.
 This zero-current shot noise arises because opposite energy-resolved currents are present in the system (see Fig.~\ref{fig:sketch}).
-We find analytical bounds for both the zero-current charge and heat shot noise in conductors with constant transmission, which are reached at large temperature bias.
-These bounds are shown to be broken when the transmission is energy-dependent, leading to zero-current charge and heat shot noise which can be of the same magnitude as the corresponding thermal noise.
+We find analytical expressions for the zero-current charge and heat shot noise {that can maximally be reached} in conductors with constant transmission, {requiring} large temperature bias. {Importantly}, these {limits can be exceeded,} when the transmission is energy-dependent.
+Indeed, the zero-current charge shot noise can approach the corresponding thermal noise and the heat shot noise is not bounded at all.

-The analysis of zero-current charge shot noise at the thermovoltage and of zero-current heat shot noise are particularly relevant also for the topical field of quantum thermal transport and thermoelectrics~\cite{Benenti2017,Whitney2018May,Binder2018}.
-In nonequilibrium thermal engines, average currents between source and working substance might indeed vanish~\cite{Sanchez2019Nov,Deghi2020Jul,Hajiloo2020Oct,Ciliberto2020Nov}, while their noise remains relevant~\cite{Sanchez2013,Freitas2020Nov}.
-Also the minimization of noise as a performance goal of small-scale heat engines has recently been highlighted~\cite{Seifert2018Aug,Pietzonka2018May,Kheradsoud2019Aug,Pal2020May}, and correlations of heat and charge currents have been linked to their efficiency~\cite{Crepieux2014,Crepieux2016}.
-Moreover, out-of-equilibrium fluctuation relations at vanishing average current have been studied recently~\cite{Altaner2016Oct,Maisel2019Dec,Safi2020}.